dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 Adherence to the last two rules given in Section 3.9 of [RFC7049] for all maps and arrays would unacceptably constrain implementations, for example, in the use case of real-time data collection in constrained environments.

-NOTE: With this clarification to the use of Canonical CBOR, we could consider re-ordering fields in maps to improve readability.

 ## Optional data

 When decoding data some items required for a particular function the consumer